othree/robust-video/README.md

     video = document.getElementById('#my_video');
     robustVideo(video, {native: true});

+With native option on, RobustVideo will try robust native events:

+* play
+* pause
+* playing
+* ended
+* durationchange

-With native option on, RobustVideo will try robust native events using event.stopImmediatePropagation to prevent native event listener keep trigger functions when don't necessary.
+By using event.stopImmediatePropagation to prevent native event listener keep trigger functions when don't necessary.
 You should robust video before assign any event handler if use native option.